pratidan2925/DevOps-AWS-Interview-Questions/Git_README.md

- GIT
+# GIT
-1. What  is Git ?
+#### 1. What  is Git ?
-What: A distributed version control system.
+-What: A distributed version control system.
-Purpose: Manages and tracks changes in source code during software development.
+-Purpose: Manages and tracks changes in source code during software development.
-How: Provides commands for branching, merging, and tracking history.
+-How: Provides commands for branching, merging, and tracking history.
 Developers can work independently and merge their changes into a shared repository.
-2. What is GitHub ?
+#### 2. What is GitHub ?
-What: A web-based platform for version control and collaboration using Git.
+-What: A web-based platform for version control and collaboration using Git.
-Purpose: Hosts Git repositories and provides tools for collaboration, issue tracking, and code review.
+-Purpose: Hosts Git repositories and provides tools for collaboration, issue tracking, and code review.
-How: Allows developers to create repositories, clone them, commit changes, open pull requests, and review code online.
-Integrates with other tools and services for CI/CD.
+-How: Allows developers to create repositories, clone them, commit changes, open pull requests, and review code online.
+Integrates with --other tools and services for CI/CD.

-3. Difference between git and github
+#### 3. Difference between git and github

-4. What is git workflow
+#### 4. What is git workflow

 Working directory - Modify files in your working directory Staging area (Index) - Stage the files and add snapshots of them to your staging area Git directory (Repository) - Perform a commit that stores the snapshots permanently to your Git directory.
 Checkout any existing version, make changes, stage them and commit.

-5. Merge types in Git-
+#### 5. Merge types in Git-
 Merge in Git allows you to join two or more development work created using git branch into a single branch Recursive-Git will select recursive as a default strategy when pulling or merging branches.
 The recursive strategy can detect and manage merges that involve renames, but it cannot use detected copies.
  Resolve- The resolve strategy uses a 3-way merge for resolving branches and can resolve only two HEADs using a 3-way merge algorithm.
 It is safe and fast and detects criss-cross merge ambiguities in detail.